thejoycekung/joyce.fyi/content/posts/metactf-cybergames-2020.md

 Though over 1500 teams signed up, just under a thousand actually scored points.
 Out of those teams, our team placed 106th overall and 70th in the student category, scoring 5050 points.

 Other fun stats:
-- We did not solve any challenge above 300pts *except* for the Mr Casyn ones.
+- We did not solve any challenge above 300pts *except* for the Mr. Casyn ones
 - We only solved *one* reverse engineering challenge
 - We solved all of the reconnaisance challenges *except* for "Complete Transparency", which involved looking for a subdomain